Inherited Traits – Passing Traits From Parents to Children

 3. Dimples

 Dimples can be a trait that babies inherit from their fathers, as it is a dominant trait.
-It is categorised as a facial deformity but looks adorable on anyone and everyone.
+It is categorised as a facial deformity, but it looks adorable on anyone and everyone.

 4. Fingerprints

-No two human’s fingerprints are the same, and even children will not share fingerprints with either parent.
-But among the genetic traits inherited from father, the genetic component of fingerprints is most definitely included.
+No two humans’ fingerprints are the same, and even children will not share fingerprints with either parent.
+Even identical twins with the same DNA have different fingerprints (6).
+But among the genetic traits inherited from the father, the genetic component of fingerprints is most definitely included.
 Fingerprint patterns between the father and child may not be identical, but extremely similar.

 Fingerprints